 Alcohol brings onboard a significant amount of energy (aka – calories), and worse yet, typically in the late evening.
 A pint of beer nets you about 200 – 250 calories and a glass of wine 100 – 150 calories, and if you don’t burn it off immediately via movement (i.e., walking, dancing, etc.) it will be stored as body-fat.

 It’s not just the ‘energy’ in alcohol that’s a problem, it also raises your blood sugar levels very quickly.
-Then, 60 – 90 minutes you’re blood glucose comes thundering back down the rollercoaster leaving you to struggle with low energy and mood.
-This leads to poorer food decisions, greater peaks and troughs in blood sugar levels, and poorer overall health.
+Then, after 60 – 90 minutes your blood glucose comes thundering back down the rollercoaster leaving you to struggle with low energy and mood.
+This leads to poorer food decisions, greater peaks and troughs in blood sugar levels and poorer overall health.

 Lack of sleep, weight gain, high blood glucose levels, along with excess alcohol consumption all impair your mood.3,4 By cutting out alcohol, you improve all of these areas and create a foundation for better mental health.

 Alcohol suppresses healthy immune function, leaving you more exposed to potentially catching a cold or flu (e.g., Covid-19).5 It impairs the function of both arms of your immune system; the innate ‘first line of defence’ arm and the adaptive ‘seek and destroy’ arm.6

 So far, we’ve highlighted some pretty compelling evidence to make the case for a Dry January.
 However, the major pitfall is that if your new behaviours don’t continue on throughout the rest of the year, the benefit is very limited.
 So what’s the best predictor of success in nutrition, exercise or weight loss?